Top Plans

 Employees Addition Process in Group Health Insurance

 Mostly, a dedicated relationship manager is allotted for group health plans.
 Any instructions with regards to the addition or deleting of the employee data from the policy can be given to the relationship manager.
-Alternatively, with an online and app-based service, the employer can himself can submit and track requests for any changes.
+Alternatively, with an online and app-based service, the employer himself can submit and track requests for any changes.

 As we know, if a new employee joins the group, the insurance policy is purchased by endorsement.
 This endorsement document is attached to the main insurance contract and amends the policy.
 Once the endorsement is done, the premium amount is debited from the employer's cash deposit account.
-The employee is then covered for the mentioned health risks from day one of his joinings.
+The employee is then covered for the mentioned health risks from day one of his joining.

 Employees Deletion Process in Group Health Insurance

 Similarly, in case the employee leaves the company, a process to delete the employee data and record needs to be initiated.
-While deleting the employee from the employee list, the paid premium is reimbursed or refunded to the employer's cash deposit account.
-The insurer pays this refund to the employer at the end of the insurance tenure.
+While deleting the employee from the employee list.
+In other terms, addition and deletion of employees is also known as group health insurance endorsement process.

 Conclusion